Zechariah 12 – Mourning for the Pierced One

 ii.
 “It is a beautiful remark of an old divine, that eyes are made for two things at least; first, to look with, and next, to weep with.
 The eye which looks to the pierced One is the eye which weeps for him.”
 (Spurgeon)

 d.
-They will look upon Me: Comparing Zechariah 12:10 with Zechariah 12:1 and 12:3 (Thus says the LORD… says the LORD) makes it clear that the Me they look upon is the LORD God – Yahweh – Himself.
-This is astounding and wonderful evidence that Jesus the pierced One is God, and that Yahweh is the Triune God.
+They will look on Me: Comparing Zechariah 12:10 with Zechariah 12:1 and 12:4 (Thus says the LORD.… says the LORD) makes it clear that the Me they look upon is the LORD God – Yahweh – Himself.
+This is astounding and wonderful evidence that Jesus the pierced One is God, and that Yahweh is the triune God.

 i.
-Simply said, the Father sends the Spirit so that men would look upon the Son.
+Simply said, the Father sends the Spirit so that men will look upon the Son.

 2. (11-14) The great mourning of repentance.